mavelyne/ee461l/README.md

 - Add run configurations in IntelliJ
     - for testing locally, create "Application" configuration with main class Main
     - for deploying to heroku, create "Maven" configuration with command line heroku:deploy

+To see addons:
+heroku addons --app trii-chat
+heroku config --app trii-chat //this lets you see DATABASE_URL

+Heroku Postgres Driver
+Import new Maven dependency.
+    - On Intellij: Open Library Settings -> Libraries -> + -> From maven -> type org.postgresql -> get 9.4.1208 version